trevisanj/f311/_sources/install.rst.txt

 .. code:: shell

-   pip install a99 numpy scipy matplotlib astropy configobj bs4 robobrowser requests fortranformat tabulate rows pip install pyqt5 pip install f311
+   pip install numpy scipy matplotlib astropy configobj bs4 robobrowser requests fortranformat tabulate rows pyqt5 a99 f311

 If pyqt5 fails to install with pip, an alternative is to use ``apt-get``: